Larouex/IoTC-OPCUA-Server-Basic/README.md

 ## Let's Create the Visualizations

-* Click the "Views" on the left and click on the tile "Visualizing the device"
+* Click the "Views" on the left and click on the tile "Visualizing the device".

   ![alt text](./Assets/azure_iot_central-device-template-view-1.png "Visualization Step 1")

-* Enter "Main" in the "View Name" and click the "Save" button
+* Enter "Main" in the "View Name" and click the "Save" button.

   ![alt text](./Assets/azure_iot_central-device-template-view-2.png "Visualization Step 2")